Lauragra/my-project/README.md

 # my-project
-This is a project for learning
+This is a project for learning. let's update this sentence.

 I'm making a change to this file.